Why is The New School building the University Center?

-The Seventh Floor Green Roof will not be accessible.
+The Seventh Floor Green Roof is not accessible.

 The University Center will have three dining areas: a 280-seat cafeteria on the second floor, an 80-seat library café on the seventh floor, and a 60-seat event café on the first basement outside the auditorium entrance.

 What offices are housed in the University Center?